Data¶

 // Query

-int count = inventory.GetQuantity(healthPotionId);
+int count = inventory.GetQuantity(healthPotion);

-bool has = inventory.Contains(healthPotionId);
+bool has = inventory.Contains(healthPotion);

 Both TryStore and TryRetrieve run through their respective filter lists before modifying data.
 If any filter rejects the operation, it returns false and the inventory is unchanged.